Riders are often unsure when to use studs and how to select the right ones. Pippa Roome offers some expert advice

 “I told Cara what studs I wanted and she said, ‘No, a lot bigger than that’,” recalls Nicky.
 “Until then I’d always erred on the side of caution.
 I also saw the studs the riders used at the 2012 Olympics and realised that bigger studs are necessary sometimes.”

-Elodie Frost, yard manager at eventer Gemma Tattersall’s base, agrees.
+Elodie Frost, former yard manager at eventer Gemma Tattersall’s base, agrees.

 “We use quite big studs most of the time, especially on the advanced horses who are going fast and over big fences — they need all the help they can get,” she says.
 “And as a groom, communicate with your rider — you might need to change studs halfway through the day.”